 As a business owner, you want your product or service to be found online.
 To be “searchable” and “findable” by Google, you need to understand how Google works.
-In this post, you will learn the essential factors behind Google’s behaviour, which will help with your online strategy.
+In this post, you will learn the essential factors behind Google’s behaviour and how you can use an SEO company to improve your online strategy.

 Crawl: The discovery process with spiders

 In any other context, the terms “crawl” and “spiders” would probably send shivers down your spine.
 In the context of online search, however, they describe the way Google navigates websites to update its index.
 In other words, Google sends its “spiders” to “crawl” your website to collect information about it to be added to its massive online database, or index.
 When a user inputs a search query, Google refers to this database to retrieve relevant information.

 There is an estimated 60 trillion webpages in existence.
 That’s six followed by thirteen zeroes – 60,000,000,000,000.
 How does Google crawl all those pages?
 It uses internet bots, called “web spiders”.
 The web spiders visit a list of URLs (called the seeds) and crawl each hyperlink throughout the website.
 When a spider detects a link, it follows the link and adds the webpage to the index.
 If it finds a dead link, with 404 error, it removes it from the index.
 Although the process is a little bit more complicated than described here, you now have the basic understanding of how Google’s index is constantly being updated.